With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 C And T Counseling Llc is a mental health treatment center in Marietta, GA, located at 2470 Windy Hill Road, Suite 221, 30067 zip code area.
 C And T Counseling Llc provides outpatient treatment.
-C And T Counseling Llc offers group therapy, behavior modification and individual psychotherapy to adults, young adults and seniors 65 or older.
+C And T Counseling Llc offers behavior modification, individual psychotherapy and couples/family therapy to adults, seniors 65 or older and young adults.
 C And T Counseling Llc also supports people with trauma.
 Additional services at C And T Counseling Llc consist of court-ordered outpatient treatment and education services.

 Learn MoreCobb/douglas Community Service Board Cobb Outpatient Services is a mental health clinic in Marietta, Georgia, located at 1650 County Services Parkway, 30008.
 Cobb/douglas Community Service Board Cobb Outpatient Services offers outpatient treatment.
-Cobb/douglas Community Service Board Cobb Outpatient Services provides psychotropic medication, integrated dual diagnosis disorder treatment and individual psychotherapy to adults, seniors 65 or older and young adults.
+Cobb/douglas Community Service Board Cobb Outpatient Services provides psychotropic medication, individual psychotherapy and group therapy to adults, young adults and seniors 65 or older.
 Cobb/douglas Community Service Board Cobb Outpatient Services also supports people with trauma.
-Some other services provided by Cobb/douglas Community Service Board Cobb Outpatient Services include supported employment, court-ordered outpatient treatment and case management.
+Some other services provided by Cobb/douglas Community Service Board Cobb Outpatient Services include intensive case management, court-ordered outpatient treatment and supported employment.

 Learn MoreRavens Nest Foundation is a mental health facility in Austell, GA, located at 3875 Austell Road, Suite 303, in the 30106 zip code.
-Ravens Nest Foundation provides outpatient treatment and telemedicine/telehealth.
-Ravens Nest Foundation provides individual psychotherapy, couples/family therapy and cognitive behavioral therapy to children / adolescents, adults and seniors 65 or older.
-Ravens Nest Foundation also supports transitional age young adults, people with serious mental illness and people requiring dual diagnosis treatment.
-Some other services available at Ravens Nest Foundation include court-ordered outpatient treatment, suicide prevention services and case management.
+Ravens Nest Foundation provides telemedicine/telehealth and outpatient treatment.
+Ravens Nest Foundation provides cognitive behavioral therapy, couples/family therapy and activity therapy to children / adolescents, young adults and seniors 65 or older.
+Ravens Nest Foundation also supports people with HIV or AIDS, children/adolescents with serious emotional disturbance and people with serious mental illness.
+Some other services available at Ravens Nest Foundation include family psychoeducation, case management and diet and exercise counseling.

 Learn MoreWellstar Bh Center At Cobb Hospital is one of mental health facilities in Austell, Georgia, located at 3950 Austell Road, 30106 zip code.
 Wellstar Bh Center At Cobb Hospital provides hospital inpatient treatment.
-Wellstar Bh Center At Cobb Hospital provides cognitive behavioral therapy, integrated dual diagnosis disorder treatment and behavior modification to adults, young adults and seniors 65 or older.
-Wellstar Bh Center At Cobb Hospital also supports people requiring dual diagnosis treatment, LGBT and people with HIV or AIDS.
+Wellstar Bh Center At Cobb Hospital provides group therapy, activity therapy and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and young adults.
+Wellstar Bh Center At Cobb Hospital also supports LGBT, people with HIV or AIDS and people with serious mental illness.
 Additional services provided at Wellstar Bh Center At Cobb Hospital include case management.

 Learn MoreRidgeview Institute is a mental health clinic in Smyrna, GA, located at 3995 South Cobb Drive Se, 30080 zip code area.
-Ridgeview Institute provides outpatient treatment, hospital inpatient treatment and partial hospitalization/day treatment.
-Ridgeview Institute offers individual psychotherapy, cognitive behavioral therapy and group therapy to seniors 65 or older, young adults and adults.
-Ridgeview Institute also supports people with trauma, seniors or older adults and people with PTSD.
-Additional services offered at Ridgeview Institute include family psychoeducation, suicide prevention services and education services.
+Ridgeview Institute provides hospital inpatient treatment, outpatient treatment and partial hospitalization/day treatment.
+Ridgeview Institute offers cognitive behavioral therapy, trauma therapy and activity therapy to children / adolescents, seniors 65 or older and adults.
+Ridgeview Institute also supports people requiring dual diagnosis treatment, people with PTSD and people with trauma.
+Additional services offered at Ridgeview Institute include case management, family psychoeducation and suicide prevention services.

 Learn MoreDevereux Advanced Behavioral Health is a mental health treatment clinic in Kennesaw, Georgia, located at 1291 Stanley Road Nw, in the 30152 zip code.
 Devereux Advanced Behavioral Health provides residential treatment.
-Devereux Advanced Behavioral Health provides group therapy, behavior modification and individual psychotherapy to children / adolescents.
-Devereux Advanced Behavioral Health also supports people requiring dual diagnosis treatment and people with trauma.
-Additional services provided by Devereux Advanced Behavioral Health consist of case management, family psychoeducation and suicide prevention services.
+Devereux Advanced Behavioral Health provides activity therapy, couples/family therapy and cognitive behavioral therapy to children / adolescents.
+Devereux Advanced Behavioral Health also supports people with trauma and people requiring dual diagnosis treatment.
+Additional services provided by Devereux Advanced Behavioral Health consist of family psychoeducation, suicide prevention services and case management.

 Learn MoreCobb/douglas Community Service Board is a mental health facility in Austell, GA, located at 6133 Love Street, 30168 zip code area.
-Cobb/douglas Community Service Board provides partial hospitalization/day treatment and outpatient treatment.
-Cobb/douglas Community Service Board provides group therapy, activity therapy and trauma therapy to young adults, adults and seniors 65 or older.
-Cobb/douglas Community Service Board also supports people with trauma, people requiring dual diagnosis treatment and clients referred from the court/judicial system.
-Additional services offered by Cobb/douglas Community Service Board consist of suicide prevention services, intensive case management and diet and exercise counseling.
+Cobb/douglas Community Service Board provides outpatient treatment and partial hospitalization/day treatment.
+Cobb/douglas Community Service Board provides group therapy, couples/family therapy and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
+Cobb/douglas Community Service Board also supports people with trauma, clients referred from the court/judicial system and people with PTSD.
+Additional services offered by Cobb/douglas Community Service Board consist of diet and exercise counseling, mentoring/peer support/consumer-run services and vocational rehabilitation services.

 Learn MoreAdamsville Regional Health Center is a mental health treatment center in Atlanta, Georgia, located at 3700 Martin Luther King Jr Drive, part of the 30331 zip code.
 Adamsville Regional Health Center provides telemedicine/telehealth and outpatient treatment.
-Adamsville Regional Health Center also offers behavior modification, trauma therapy and couples/family therapy to young adults and children / adolescents.
-Adamsville Regional Health Center supports people with serious mental illness, people with PTSD and transitional age young adults.
-Adamsville Regional Health Center also provides court-ordered outpatient treatment, integrated primary care services and suicide prevention services.
+Adamsville Regional Health Center also offers group therapy, behavior modification and individual psychotherapy to children / adolescents and young adults.
+Adamsville Regional Health Center supports transitional age young adults, people requiring dual diagnosis treatment and clients referred from the court/judicial system.
+Adamsville Regional Health Center also provides suicide prevention services, case management and family psychoeducation.

 Learn MoreBethany Christian Services Of Georgia Inc is a mental health clinic in Atlanta, GA, located at 6645 Peachtree Dunwoody Road Ne, in the 30328 zip code.
-Bethany Christian Services Of Georgia Inc provides telemedicine/telehealth and outpatient treatment.
-Bethany Christian Services Of Georgia Inc offers couples/family therapy, trauma therapy and psychotropic medication to children / adolescents, seniors 65 or older and adults.
-Bethany Christian Services Of Georgia Inc also supports people with trauma, transitional age young adults and LGBT.
-More services at Bethany Christian Services Of Georgia Inc include court-ordered outpatient treatment, family psychoeducation and suicide prevention services.
+Bethany Christian Services Of Georgia Inc provides outpatient treatment and telemedicine/telehealth.
+Bethany Christian Services Of Georgia Inc offers psychotropic medication, trauma therapy and cognitive behavioral therapy to children / adolescents, adults and seniors 65 or older.
+Bethany Christian Services Of Georgia Inc also supports transitional age young adults, people with PTSD and people requiring dual diagnosis treatment.
+More services at Bethany Christian Services Of Georgia Inc include suicide prevention services, family psychoeducation and therapeutic foster care.

 Learn MoreBerman Center is a mental health center in Atlanta, Georgia, located at 1200 Ashwood Parkway, Suite 400, 30338 zip code.
 Berman Center provides outpatient treatment and telemedicine/telehealth.
-Berman Center offers group therapy, dialectical behavior therapy and cognitive behavioral therapy to adults, young adults and children / adolescents.
+Berman Center offers couples/family therapy, trauma therapy and dialectical behavior therapy to adults, young adults and seniors 65 or older.
 Berman Center also supports people with trauma, people with PTSD and people requiring dual diagnosis treatment.
-More services available at Berman Center include family psychoeducation, case management and diet and exercise counseling.
+More services available at Berman Center include assertive community treatment, diet and exercise counseling and case management.

 Learn MoreNew Beginnings Today Llc is a mental health treatment center in Atlanta, GA, located at 5680 Fulton Industrial Boulevard, 30336 zip code area.
 New Beginnings Today Llc provides outpatient treatment.
-New Beginnings Today Llc offers activity therapy, psychotropic medication and trauma therapy to young adults, children / adolescents and adults.
-New Beginnings Today Llc also supports people with HIV or AIDS, clients referred from the court/judicial system and active duty military.
-Additional services at New Beginnings Today Llc consist of suicide prevention services, mentoring/peer support/consumer-run services and case management.
+New Beginnings Today Llc offers behavior modification, cognitive behavioral therapy and couples/family therapy to adults, children / adolescents and young adults.
+New Beginnings Today Llc also supports patients with eating disorders, transitional age young adults and people with trauma.
+Additional services at New Beginnings Today Llc consist of chronic disease/illness management, mentoring/peer support/consumer-run services and psychosocial rehabilitation services.

 Learn MoreOgcc Behavioral Health Services Inc is a mental health clinic in Atlanta, Georgia, located at 3915 Cascade Road Sw, Suite 130, 30331.
 Ogcc Behavioral Health Services Inc offers outpatient treatment.
-Ogcc Behavioral Health Services Inc provides behavior modification, group therapy and couples/family therapy to adults, children / adolescents and seniors 65 or older.
+Ogcc Behavioral Health Services Inc provides psychotropic medication, group therapy and integrated dual diagnosis disorder treatment to children / adolescents, adults and young adults.
 Ogcc Behavioral Health Services Inc also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Some other services provided by Ogcc Behavioral Health Services Inc include family psychoeducation, integrated primary care services and education services.
+Some other services provided by Ogcc Behavioral Health Services Inc include case management, diet and exercise counseling and court-ordered outpatient treatment.

 Learn MoreFamilies First Inc is a mental health facility in Atlanta, GA, located at 80 Joseph E Lowery Boulevard Nw, in the 30314 zip code.
 Families First Inc provides outpatient treatment.
-Families First Inc provides activity therapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to seniors 65 or older, adults and children / adolescents.
-Some other services available at Families First Inc include court-ordered outpatient treatment and family psychoeducation.
+Families First Inc provides group therapy, couples/family therapy and cognitive behavioral therapy to young adults, adults and children / adolescents.
+Some other services available at Families First Inc include family psychoeducation and court-ordered outpatient treatment.

 Learn MoreSkyland Trail is one of mental health facilities in Atlanta, Georgia, located at 1961 North Druid Hills Road Ne, 30329 zip code.
-Skyland Trail provides partial hospitalization/day treatment, outpatient treatment and residential treatment.
-Skyland Trail provides cognitive behavioral therapy, psychotropic medication and integrated dual diagnosis disorder treatment to young adults, adults and seniors 65 or older.
+Skyland Trail provides outpatient treatment, residential treatment and partial hospitalization/day treatment.
+Skyland Trail provides psychotropic medication, dialectical behavior therapy and couples/family therapy to adults, seniors 65 or older and young adults.
 Skyland Trail also supports people with serious mental illness.
-Additional services provided at Skyland Trail include court-ordered outpatient treatment, mentoring/peer support/consumer-run services and family psychoeducation.
+Additional services provided at Skyland Trail include intensive case management, court-ordered outpatient treatment and illness management and recovery.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.